 "The Attest you are human" series looks for the humorous, profound and ironic at the point in human evolution where we have to confirm our humanity to machines.

 "Attest you are human (roll for humanity)" is a work of performance art 'gamification' made especially by artist, David Aston, for The Other Art Fair Brooklyn.

-Visitors to the The Other Art Fair Brooklyn will be given the opportunity to roll for humanity.
-The first 50 visitors who complete the online attestation, reCAPTCHA and successfully roll 6 humans with 3 rolls of the dice will win a work of art.
+Visitors to the The Other Art Fair Brooklyn were given the opportunity to roll for humanity.
+The first 50 visitors who completed the online attestation, reCAPTCHA and successfully roll 6 humans with 3 rolls of the dice won a work of art.

 David Aston is a British artist (b.
 1975, Edinburgh) based in London.
 David secured his BA from Bath Spa University and interned with Bonhams as a fine art auctioneer.

 David's art practice is inspired by his studies of history and the art market.
 His work explores dimensions of time and the concept of 'diachronic', which observes how culture and language evolves through time.